-Becky Chapman is a Research Associate at the Council of Canadian Academies (CCA).
-She is responsible for researching, writing, and providing project management support on various assessments.
+Becky Chapman is a Project Director at the Council of Canadian Academies (CCA).
+She is responsible for leading assessment projects, working directly with CCA expert panels to review, evaluate, and synthesize knowledge on policy-related subjects.

 She enjoys taking a deep dive into the evidence, learning from different disciplines, sectors, and sources.
-Along with her assessment work, Becky has helped run the internship program, served as a member of the impact committee, and mentored new research staff joining the CCA.
+Along with her assessment work, Becky has helped run the internship program and mentored new research staff joining the CCA.

 Becky’s academic career focused on the application of solid-state nuclear magnetic resonance (NMR) to study a range of organic and inorganic materials.
 She completed a PhD in Physical Chemistry from the University of Ottawa, where she held the Alexander Graham Bell Scholarship.
 Her doctoral research focused on examining chlorine-containing catalysts and biological model compounds.
 She also holds a B.Sc.
 (Hon.) in Chemistry from McMaster University where she carried out research on understanding the chemistry behind lithium-ion batteries.
 Over her academic career, Becky published several peer-reviewed research articles, including two subject reviews and one textbook chapter.
 She was also awarded for her teaching excellence, and participated in student government and science outreach programs.